 Š Agricultural factors.
 Modern food crops generally contain much less vitamins than crops grown 100 years ago.
 This is due to genetic engineering of food, hybridization of foods, the use of chemical fertilizers instead of manures, and pesticide and insecticides that subtly damage the soil or the crop.

-Many crops are grown in south America or even China, and transported half way
+Transportation losses.
+Many crops are grown in south America or even China, and transported half way around

 A related issue is that crops that must be transported long distances are often picked before they are ripe.
 This may also decrease the vitamin levels of the food in some cases.
 This is why, at times, frozen vegetables that are quickly frozen close to the farm are actually more nutritious than some “fresh” vegetables.